Aitugan/CLI/README.md

   ]
 }

-# In order to change configuration file, run CLI, then use special flag for "run" and "reload" commands: $go run main.go run -chf
+# In order to change configuration file, run CLI, then use special flag for "run" and "reload" commands: $go run main.go run example.json OR $go run main.go run example.json -d

 If you mistakenly entered wrong configuration file or would like to start again, use